cloud66/help-old/_posts/stack-definition/1925-08-26-applying-upgrades.md

     <h3>Warning!</h3>
     <p>If you are upgrading your Ruby base version then you should put your stack in maintenance mode first as Passenger-based stacks (and possibly others) will have some down-time during the upgrade.</p>
 </div>

 <p>Although the in-place Ruby base version upgrade path is provided for simplicity and ease, the <i>least risk strategy</i> remains to apply the version changes to a new stack in parallel, and switch over when appropriate (as per the immutable infrastructure guidelines).</p>

+Alternatively, you can specify your new Ruby version in a [manifest file](/stack-definition/manifest-files.html).
+Once you've pushed this change and deployed, scale up a new web server, which will use this version of Ruby.
+The previous server would remain on the old version of Ruby.

+There are a couple of small caveats to be aware of though - after you've done this process, you'll have servers in your stack on different Ruby versions.
+If you were to enforce a Ruby version in your Gemfile, this would mean that your application would stop working on either one of the servers (depending on which version you chose in your Gemfile).

+You can scale-down your older web server to ensure all your web servers are the correct version, but your backend servers will still be the older version of Ruby.
+This may or may-not have any implication, depending on what you're doing with your servers.
+However, if you were to then run the "Ruby upgrade" job, this would sync all your servers to your new version of Ruby, so your backend servers would be upgraded at that point too.

 <div class="notice notice-danger">
     <h3>Important!</h3>
     <p>Please ensure that the upgrades and patches work with your code before applying them.
 Upgrade and patch your development and test environments to ensure there are no issues.
 Backup your environment via your cloud provider where possible.</p>